reactjs/react.dev/beta/src/content/learn/add-react-to-a-website.md

 Here's how they work:

-1. A **component**, which can be a string representing an HTML element or a function component
+1. A **component,** which can be a string representing an HTML element or a function component
 2. An object of any [**props** you want to pass](/learn/passing-props-to-a-component)
 3. The rest are **children** the component might have, such as text strings or other elements